 Q: What are arthritis signs in pets?

-A: Arthritis is a progressive condition that causes increasingly more pain in a pet’s joints as the cartilage wears down.
+Answer: Arthritis is a progressive condition that causes increasingly more pain in a pet’s joints as the cartilage wears down.
 The disease signs of arthritis may not be obvious in the early stages because pets often hide the disease until their pain becomes severe.
 But, as joint pain increases, behavioral changes may more clearly signal identifiable signs, including:

 - Limping — An arthritic pet may favor certain limbs and walk with a distinct limp that is usually more pronounced when they wake up and then less noticeable as they move around.